Dragan994/Fullstack-Social-Media/README.md

 So app will work fine on Angular dev-server and our server.
 ___

+# DATABASE
+Database is MySQL, and for this application I used XAMP.
+Install it and run Apache and MySQL and that should be it.

 # TESTING

 Start end to end test tool Cypress: